DedRec/RTOS-project/README.md

 - TivaWare Peripheral Driver Library: Provides APIs for controlling the peripherals of the Tiva C Series microcontroller.
 - Tiva C Series TM4C123G LaunchPad: Hardware platform used for development.

-## Contributing
-Contributions to enhance functionality, optimize code, or fix bugs are welcome.
-Please follow the standard contribution guidelines.